 Recently, many universities in the UK have started to offer online part-time PhD options.
 Meetings with dissertation supervisors and tutors are made easier thanks mainly to modern technology.
 Distance learning and online support are beneficial for students who need to travel to remote places to do their research.
 Online communication tools bring together academic communities all over the world.

 Obtaining a PhD through Online Learning

-Because a PhD is research-based, instead of instructed, it is completely conceivable to do in a city that you college is not located at.
+A PhD is research-based instead of instructed so students can continue their PhD studies in a city that the college is not located in.
 There are huge contrasts in the environment – your access to college assets, like on-site libraries, will be limited.
-Also, in-person contact with students who do similar subjects will is limited, as well as a student missing out on important seminars.In expansion, much of your communication with your PhD supervisor may be done by phone, email or other online strategies.
+Also in-person contact with students doing similar subjects is limited as well as a student missing out on important seminars.
+Much of your communication with your PhD supervisor may be done by phone, email or other online strategies.

 Some misconceptions when it comes to online learning for PhDs

 Businesses will not look at online degrees

 Lack of interactions between supervisor and student

 A major misconception of online learning is that due to the lack of face-to-face interaction a student has with their supervisor, they tend to lack confidence which they would have gained studying on-campus.
 Online degrees are set up in different ways but they are commonly taught through online as well as pre-recorded lectures that students can watch later on.
 They are supported by online conversations with tutors and fellow students as well as one-to-one guidance and feedback on assignments.
 You can also set up a meeting with a tutor or supervisor over Zoom and Microsoft Teams.
 So the opportunities for interaction are still plentiful.